-We are happy to accept in-house shelter volunteer applications from interested individuals who want to work with our animals.
+We are happy to accept volunteer applications from interested individuals who want to work with our animals.
 Volunteers must be at least 16 years of age to work with our cats and 18 years of age to work with our dogs.
 There are several animal care needs within HSFN that are typically fulfilled by volunteers who work with companion cats, dogs, and a variety of small mammals.
 To safely and effectively serve as a volunteer at the animal shelter, volunteers must possess certain physical, mental, and emotional capacities.
 Before completing a volunteer application, please review the essential capabilities document to ensure you are capable of performing tasks that may be asked of you.

 After you have reviewed the essential capabilities document and you are confident that you are capable of fulfilling tasks that may be asked of you, you are now ready to complete a volunteer application and submit to the shelter for consideration.
 A determination will be made to best match your interests and abilities with our current volunteer openings.
 We also ask for a regular time commitment in your chosen volunteer position.
 Please contact Linda Rioux, Director of Volunteer Resources, with any volunteer questions at (603) 889-2275 ext.
 25 or by email.

 Community Service (primarily seasonal)

 Have you been appointed Court Mandated Community Service hours?
 Volunteers will only be accepted if the individual plans on completing over 40 hours (or on an as-needed basis) at HSFN.
 Applicants must be at least 18 years of age.
 After filling out this community service application, the applicant will be contacted by the Director of Volunteer Resources.
 Applicants are accepted only if certain requirements can be met and if there is availability at that time.
 We also require a copy of court documentation as well as a letter of intent stating your commitment to the hours.